alexcarpenter/alexcarpenter.me/src/content/pages/notes.md

 ---

 2024-01-07
+: 4:12 PM - Welp, the snow from last night already melted.
 : 8:40 AM - Woke up to some snow on the ground and in the trees, finally.

 2024-01-06